-The life of an entrepreneur can be tough on the mind and body so its important that you incorporate personal wellness into your daily routine.
-Below we share with you simple ways that you can maintain being a Wellpreneur….
+The life of an entrepreneur can be tough on both the mind and body.
+So its important that you incorporate personal wellness into your daily routine.
+Below we share with you simple ways that you can maintain being a Wellpreneur.

 - Practice mindfulness during routine activities like brushing your teeth, taking a shower or eating breakfast.

 - Let your mind wander—it’s a good thing!
 Mindfulness is the act of noticing that your mind has drifted and gently bringing it back.